mathunes/line-version/README.md

 # Line Version

-Line Versioning, also called LVN, is a Git helper tool for line-level versioning.
+Line Version, also called LVN, is a Git helper tool for line-level versioning.
 LVN acts on projects already versioned by Git by traversing their snapshots and generating versions for each line of the tracked files.

 LVN has a storage external to the standard Git storage, having its structure represented in JSON-formatted files.